 Please note: The narrators you find on ACX are expected to be Producers, and create fully produced, retail-ready audiobooks.
 As Producers, they may work with third parties to assist in the production of your audiobook, but the audiobook should be in their voice, or the voice they auditioned with.

-We encourage you to try your hand at narrating.
+Audiobook listeners love to hear an author's words in his or her own voice, and we encourage you to try your hand at narrating.
 Search Google for a local recording studio that has experience producing professional audiobooks.
-If you can’t find a local studio, try contacting the ACX team, and maybe we can help.
+If you can’t find a local studio, try contacting the ACX team.
 We also give tips to help you become a more effective narrator and even set up a simple home recording studio here.

 You or your agent should read your contract to determine who owns the audio rights.
 If the publisher holds the rights and has not produced your book as an audiobook, and if they don’t have plans to do so in the immediate future, you should request that your title be added to ACX—by either you or the publisher.
 Note that you will have to contact the publisher and inquire as to whether they'd be interested in posting the book on ACX as well.